decred/atomicswap/README.md

 Different tools may require different flags to use them with the supported wallet.
-For example, `btcatomicswap` includes flags for the RPC username and password while `dcratomicswap` does not.
+For example, `btcatomicswap` includes flags for the RPC username and password while `dcratomicswap` requires flags for TLS client authentication.
 Running a tool without any parameters will show the full usage help.

 All of the tools support the same six commands.
 These commands are: